iangow/wrds2pg/README.md

 # WRDS (or SAS) to PostgreSQL
 This software has two functions:
-- Download tables from [WRDS](https://wrds-web.wharton.upenn.edu/wrds/) and feeds them to a PostgreSQL database.
+- Download tables from [WRDS](https://wrds-web.wharton.upenn.edu/wrds/) and feed them to a PostgreSQL database.
 (Requires access to WRDS and to the data in question.)
 - Import a SAS file (`*.sas7dbat`) into a PostgreSQL database.

 ## Requirements